koffienl/e.Brew/README.md

 - Select temperature sensor.
 When more then 1 temperature sensor is connected, you can select the sensor for in the wort.
 Use the UP and DOWN buttons to select the correct sensor based on temperature reading.
 The other sensor is automaticly used for overhating alarm.
 - Set overheat (Set the temperature for overheat alarm.
 When this temperature is reached a continuous alarm will sound and heating will be cut off.
 Default value : 60 degrees).

 LEFT:   Clear memory<br />
+This will clear all temperature/time/hop settings so far, including current positions of runned programs.
+Thiw sill NOT reset the values from the setup menu.
+After clearing memory you will hear 2 beeps.

 RIGHT:  Start program<br />
+This will start the the program with values from the Mash menu.
+You can't start the program with a working DS18B20 sensor or at least 1 temperature and 1 timer.
+Pressing LEFT during the program will bring you back to home.
+Press SELECT and RIGHT together for autotune.

 SELECT: Show current temperature<br />
+This will continuous show the temperarature of the connected temperatues.
+Press LEFT to get back to home.